richirisu/ChromebookTest/README.md

 ## Regarding this test application

 This test application is made to be as simple as possible in order to reproduce the issue.
-It has a single page with a button that uppon calling makes some asynchronous (super simple) calculations.
+It has a single page with a button that upon calling makes some asynchronous (super simple) calculations.
 When clicking the button, a single new Task will be dispatched which executes a given number of nested tasks in order, e.g. 100 nested tasks.
 See the application log for the current number of executed tasks.
-When all nested tasks have been executed, the parent task returns and an alert is beeing showed.
+When all nested tasks have been executed, the parent task returns and an alert is being shown.

 You can click the button again to start over.